srivamc/spectra-agentic-qe/README.md

 ---

-## What is SPECTRA?
+## What is ContractIQ?

-**SPECTRA** is a fully generic, spec-driven agentic test automation framework designed to test **UI applications** and **backend REST/GraphQL APIs** using a multi-layer AI agent architecture powered by the **Model Context Protocol (MCP)**.
+**ContractIQ** is a fully generic, spec-driven agentic test automation framework designed to test **UI applications** and **backend REST/GraphQL APIs** using a multi-layer AI agent architecture powered by the **Model Context Protocol (MCP)**.

-Unlike traditional test automation tools tied to a proprietary platform, SPECTRA is:
+Unlike traditional test automation tools tied to a proprietary platform, ContractIQ is:

 - **Spec-driven** – Ingests OpenAPI 3.x, Postman collections, AsyncAPI, or custom YAML specs to auto-generate tests.
 - **Platform-agnostic** – No vendor lock-in; runs on any CI/CD system (GitHub Actions, GitLab CI, Jenkins, Azure DevOps).